MENU

 Build Report Chains Using the Report Linking Feature in Smart Report Maker

+Starting from version 11, Smart Report Maker allows you to create powerful report chains by linking multiple reports together.
+This lets users explore data step by step instead of viewing everything in a single flat report.
 For example, a user can start with a Customer List, click a specific customer to see only their invoices, click an invoice to view its products, and finally drill into the supplier of each product.
 Each step is automatic and context-aware.

 Benefits of SRM Report Linking

-Create Smarter Data Exploration Through Report Chains
+Smarter Data Exploration Through Report Chains

 Instead of overloading one report with too much information, you can create a logical chain of reports connected through parameters.
+Users explore data gradually, moving from one level to the next.

 Better Navigation Experience